elliotdickison/elliotdickison.github.io/_posts/2013-10-25-the-tilde-in-javascript.md

 At first glance this might seem pretty useless.
 Well, to a certain extent it is... most JS developers get along just fine without the tilde.
 [Joe Zim](http://www.joezimjs.com/javascript/great-mystery-of-the-tilde/) has documented a pretty nifty application for it though.

 JS functions that normally return tuple indices often use -1 to indicate an error, since 0 is a valid index.
 This poses a slight problem because -1 is truthy, meaning that it will evaluate to true when converted to a boolean.
-You are probably familiar with the following gotcha when using String.indexOf:
+You're probably familiar with the following gotcha when using String.indexOf:

 {% highlight javascript %}
-var str = "James Blaylock";
+var str = "James Blaylock"

 // BAD: This code will erroneously log "Bob is in str" if (str.indexOf("Bob")) { // -1...
-TRUE console.log('Bob is in str');
+TRUE console.log("Bob is in str")
 }

 // GOOD: This code won't log anything if (str.indexOf("Bob") !== -1) { // FALSE
-  console.log('Bob is in str');
+  console.log("Bob is in str")
 }
 {% endhighlight %}

 When I first learned about this I simply accepted all of those "!== -1" checks as a necessary evil.
 Okay, they're really not all that bad.
 Still, the tilde can help out here a bit.
 If you remember our formula from earlier, ~-1 is 0 (which is falsey).
 Conversely ~&lt;anything else&gt; is non-zero (which is truthy).
 Armed with this knowledge we can refactor those "!== -1" checks like so:

 {% highlight javascript %}
-var str = "James Blaylock";
+var str = "James Blaylock"

 // GOOD: This code won't log anything if (~str.indexOf("Bob")) { // 0...
 FALSE
-  console.log('Bob is in str');
+  console.log("Bob is in str")
 }

 // GOOD: This code code will log "ayl is in str" if (~str.indexOf("ayl")) { // -9...
-TRUE console.log('ayl is in str');
+TRUE console.log("ayl is in str")
 }
 {% endhighlight %}